 The student is required to clear all obligations in order to receive a withdrawal in good standing.
 Failure to comply with this policy means that the School may not honor any requests for transcripts, letters of recommendation, requests for information and/or re-admission.
 Students that have completed the semester but withdraw from the program will be awarded grades based upon their performance.
-The students that withdraws during the semester, are given a grade of W. If a student withdrawals from a course after earning a final grade, either passing or failing, those hours are calculated toward the maximum 150% time frame.
+Students that withdraw during the semester, are given a grade of W and is calculated toward the maximum time frame.
+If a student withdrawals from a course after earning a final grade, either passing or failing, those hours are calculated toward the maximum 150% time frame.